Gopal (caste)

-Gopal or Gauda is an Indian caste, from Odisha State in East India.
+Gopal or Gouda is an Indian caste, from Odisha State in East India.
 Their traditional occupations include dairy farming, cattle herding, cultivation and carrying palanquins of deities.
 They also worked as Paikas (soldiers) under the kings.
-They claim Kshatriya status and in hierarchy, they occupy the rank next to Khandayats.
-They also owned Zamindaris in Ranapura, Nayagarh and Khandapara regions of Odisha.
 Gopal is the name of the milkmen or herdsmen caste in Odisha, which is known by other names (such as Ahir, Yadav, Goala etc.) in various parts of India.

-They comprise around 9% of Odisha's population.
+According to the 1931 census of India, they are the second largest caste by numbers and comprise around 9% of Odisha's population.